-I am a Computer Science Ph.D. student at Johns Hopkins University advised by Dr. Soudeh Ghrobani.
-My research focuses on improving the speed and reliability of modern networks.
-I have developed mechanisms to detect and quantify congestion events in datacenter networks — critical infrastructure at the core of the Internet.
-In addition, I have proposed techniques to mitigate congestion both within individual datacenters and across interconnected datacenter fabrics.
-With the rapid expansion of large-scale Artificial Intelligence (AI) training workloads, my current work targets emerging challenges in AI datacenters, including addressing bandwidth inefficiencies and ensuring scalable, high-throughput network performance.
+During my Ph.D., I was part of the HopNets Lab, advised by Dr. Soudeh Ghorbani.
+My research focused on improving the performance and reliability of modern networks.
+I developed mechanisms to detect and quantify congestion events in datacenter networks, the critical infrastructure underpinning much of today’s Internet.
+I also proposed techniques to mitigate congestion within individual datacenters and across interconnected datacenter fabrics.
+Later in my Ph.D., as large-scale Artificial Intelligence (AI) training workloads rapidly expanded, my research shifted toward emerging challenges in AI datacenters, including reducing bandwidth inefficiencies in distributed training jobs and enabling scalable, high-throughput network performance.

 During my time at Microsoft, we designed Uno, a unified congestion control scheme that operates both within and across large-scale datacenter networks.